Biography → download

 In 2006/2008, Romelina Lichtenstein, as a mentor, passed on her experience to scholarship holders of the Jürgen Ponto Foundation and since then she has been providing other advisory services.
 In 2012 the city of Halle named her „Kammersängerin” in appreciation for her outstanding artistic merits.

 Particularly significant for her vocal development was the encounter with the music of George Frideric Handel.
-Alone during the international Handel Festivals in Halle – Handel‘s birthplace – she created the main and title roles in more than ten of Handel's operas.
-She gave the figures of Romilda in „Serse”, Florinda in „Rodrigo” Gismonda in „Ottone”, the sorceress Alcina and Metella in „Lucia Cernelio Silla” by vocal presence and sophis-tication distinctive contour.
+During the international Handel Festivals in Halle – Handel‘s birthplace – she created leading and title roles, including Romilda in „Serse”, Florinda in „Rodrigo”, Gismonda in „Ottone”, the sorceress Alcina, Berenice, Medea in „Teseo”, and Metella in „Lucio Cornelio Silla”.
 At the Comic Opera in Berlin she sang Merab in „Saul“ and Miriam in the operas collage „Die Plagen” at the Handel Festival in Karlsruhe.
 Her interpretation of Elisa in „Tolomeo” can be experienced on a complete recording of Alceste in „Admeto” encountered on DVD.
-She often works with baroque specialists such as Marcus Creed, Howard Arman, Michael Schneider and Hermann Max.
+She often worked with baroque specialists such as Marcus Creed, Howard Arman, Michael Schneider and Hermann Max.
+At the Halle Opera alone, she performed fifteen Handel roles.
+Her final one there was „Agrippina” - even for her farewell to the stage in 2026, the 2016 Handel Prize winner dazzled with vocal expressiveness and captivating comedic flair.

 Romelia Lichtenstein is also in great demand as a concert singer.
 She has sung in works such as Mozart's „Requiem”, Haydn's „Die Schöpfung”, Britten's „War Requiem” and Schostakowitsch's XIV Symphony – at concert halls like the Berliner Philharmonie, Musikverein Wien, Liederhalle Stuttgart as well as in Madrid and Warsaw.
 Enoch zu Guttenberg has engaged her for Beethoven's „Missa Solemnis” at the Music Festival of Santander and for Verdi's „Requiem” at the Rheingau Music Festival.
 In 2002 the CD „Giob” (an oratorio by Carl Ditters von Dittersdorf) was awarded with the Prize of the German Record Critics.
 In the Clara Schumann commemorative year 2019 Romelia Lichtenstein denies the vocal part in performances of a historical concert of 1869 in Zwickau, Leipzig, Magdeburg.
 The evening „Sehnsuchtsorte” in 2021 with works by Franz Schubert, Robert and Clara Schumann and Felix Mendelssohn Bartholdy confirmed her immense talent as a song interpreter.